French action for LGBT+ rights

 • Mobilize new resources for NGOs which defend LGBT+ people around the world, such as the Quai d’Orsay fund, the AFD call for projects and L’Initiative by Expertise France

-• Make the EU the world’s most protective space for LGPT+ people: e.g. combat violence and discrimination, provide legal protection for same-sex couples, ban conversion therapies, recognize same-sex parentage across countries
+• Make the EU the world’s most protective space for LGPT+ people, such as by combating violence and discrimination, providing legal protection for same-sex couples, banning conversion therapies and recognizing same-sex parentage across countries

 • Issue visas tailored to the needs of human rights defenders (including LGBT+ defenders)

-• Develop the network of LGBT+ contact points in all French embassies
+• Develop the network of LGBT+ champions in all French embassies

 • Ensure that French embassies are safe places for LGBT+ people